Personality test: Additional applications

 The MBTI questionnaire is a popular tool for people to use as part of self-examination or to find a shorthand to describe how they relate to others in society.
 It is well known from its widespread adoption in hiring practices, but popular among individuals for its focus exclusively on positive traits and "types" with memorable names.
 Some users of the questionnaire self-identify by their personality type on social media and dating profiles.
 Due to the publisher's strict copyright enforcement, many assessments come from free websites which provide modified tests based on the framework.

 Unscientific personality type quizzes are also a common form of entertainment.
 In particular BuzzFeed became well known for publishing user-created quizzes, with personality-style tests often based on deciding which pop culture character or celebrity the user most resembles.

 Personality test have also been used as a form of aptitude test in workplace or school environments.
-A test covering 15 personality types, including the "Big-5" personality traits, was used in a study to see if there is correlation between pilots personality scores and success in the aviation field.
+A test covering 15 personality types, including the "Big-5" personality traits, was used in a study to see if there is correlation between pilots' personality scores and success in the aviation field.
 The results showed correlation between high scores in conscientiousness and self-confidence but low levels of neuroticism had higher passing scores on aviation tests.
-However, personality test are not a true science and cannot accurately predict the "ideal pilot."
+However, personality tests are not a true science and cannot accurately predict the "ideal pilot."

 Personality tests are also being adapted to be used on livestock.
 They are looking to see if the animals are bold, fearful or fearless, and how they interact with other livestock.
 These test are designed to predict a wide variety of things and how well they will do on the farm.
 For example, with chickens the test can predict whether they will vocalize their fear.
 These test can help farmers improve the well-being and productivity of their animals.